XinJingHao/Sparrow-V0/README.md

 #### Truncation:
 The episode would be truncated if one of these situations happens:
 - the episode steps exceed 2000
-- the robot rotates more than 1.5 times in place (to prevent the robot from generating low-quality data)
+- the robot rotates more than 1.5 times in place when _evaluator_mode=False_ (to prevent the robot from generating low-quality data when training)

 ### Improving the generalization ability:
 In this section, we will introduce four tips incorporated into Sparrow that could improve the generalization ability of the trained model.